 However, as Mechell Dixon reports, they and other Texomans are cursing an insect that’s damaging crops and irritating people.
 As Kenneth McAlister walked through his son’s sesame field in Iowa Park the plants didn’t catch his attention as much as the grasshoppers.

-They’ve damaged many young sesame plant leaves here.
+They’ve damaged much young sesame plant leaves here.
 And he says this isn’t the first crop he’s planted this spring.

 “We’ve actually had two fields of sesame that we planted and had to replant cause they totally took it out,” says McAlister.
 These annoying insects and their voracious appetites are causing farmers headaches and costing them lots of money on chemicals to kill them off in rural parts of Texoma counties.

-Termirepel™ lacquer can be added to paints which can then be applied to fencing, garbage cans etc. It follows 6 tiered mechanism, which is extremely effective on insects like ants, beetles, grasshopper, termites etc. Termirepel™ is a non toxic and non hazardous anti insect additive.
+Termirepel™ lacquer can be added to paints which can then be applied to fencing, garbage cans etc. It follows 6 tiered mechanism, which is extremely effective on insects like ants, beetles, grasshopper, termites etc. Termirepel™ is a non-toxic and non-hazardous anti-insect additive.
 It is thermally stable and does not degrade on exposure to heat and sunlight.
 It does not kill or harm the insect but repels them.
 It does not volatilize and does not degrade the soil.
-It is RoHS, RoHS2, REACH compliant and FIFRA exempted.
+It is RoHS, RoHS2, REACH, NEA, APVMA compliant and FIFRA exempted.